Practical advantage of non-Hermitian enhanced quantum sensing: Technical noise models

-This result, together with the principle in Eq.\,\eqref{Eq:nHadvantage}, clearly identifies the fact that non-Hermitian sensing can lead to significant advantage over conventional Hermitian protocols for long-range correlated background detection noise.
+This scaling relation, in conjunction with the framework established in Eq.\,\eqref{Eq:nHadvantage}, clearly illustrates that non-Hermitian sensing offers a substantial performance advantage over conventional Hermitian protocols when operating in regimes plagued by long-range correlated background detection noise.